OpenBMB/MiniCPM-V/README.md

 ### Multi-turn Conversation

 Please ensure that `transformers==4.44.2` is installed, as other versions may have compatibility issues.
+We are investigating this issue.
 ```shell
 pip install -r requirements_o2.6.txt
 ```